 There are pros and cons of doing this, but if your product sells in high volume, it makes the most sense to ship via FBA.

 Out of all the options listed in this article, becoming a seller has the greatest opportunity for you to cash in on extra income, but it also involves the most amount of research and uncertainty.

 Before you start, you first need to have an understanding of what it entails.
 You run the risk of losing money if you don’t do your due diligence first.

 2. Private Label Your Product

-In order to avoid some of the competition on Amazon, many sellers have opted to private label their item, which means they are registering it on Amazon as their own.
+In order to avoid some of the competition on Amazon, many sellers have opted to private label their items.
+This means they are registering it on Amazon as their own.